Your Valuable Ceramic PCB Manufacturer in China

 10. How Can You Manufacture Ceramic PCBs?

 Let us inform you of the manufacturing process of ceramic PCB.
-Here how it is done:
+Here is how it is done:

 The manufacturing process starts with the design for the ceramic PCB you want to manufacture.
 You can use PCB design software such as AutoDesk to design your ceramic PCB.
 You can also use a trace width calculator, which comes with your PCB board’s inner and outer layer details.